okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/session-cookie/main/index.md

 > **Note**: This pattern is supported, but not encouraged.
 The [OpenID Connect](#retrieve-a-session-cookie-through-the-openid-connect-authorization-endpoint) flow described above is the preferred pattern for retrieving a session cookie.

-This scenario is ideal for deployment scenarios where you implement both a custom sign-in page and a custom landing page for your application.
-Your web application solicits and validates the user credentials against your Okta organization by calling the [Authentication API](/docs/reference/api/authn/) to obtain a [session token](/docs/reference/api/authn/#session-token).
+This scenario is ideal for deployment scenarios where you implement both a custom sign-in page and a custom landing page for your app.
+Your web app solicits and validates the user credentials against your Okta org by calling the [Authentication API](/docs/reference/api/authn/) to obtain a [session token](/docs/reference/api/authn/#session-token).

 The session token along with the URL for your landing page can then be used to complete the following [URI Template](http://tools.ietf.org/html/rfc6570) `https://${yourOktaDomain}/login/sessionCookieRedirect?token=${sessionToken}&redirectUrl=${redirectUrl}` that retrieves a session cookie for a user's browser when visited.